 nano ~.octoprint/config.yaml

-haproxy config files:
+haproxy config files:/etc/haproxy/haproxy.cfg

 /etc/default/haproxy